 Dean's List.
 Full-time students whose grade point averages are 3.25 or above for an academic year (in which they have completed a minimum of nine courses with at least seven quality grades) are placed on the Dean's List for that year and their official transcripts are marked accordingly.
 Please note that for the purposes of the Dean's List the point equivalency of an outstanding I or Q is zero.
 A determination is made each year on the basis of grades available in the registrar's office on July 1.
 The GPA is not recomputed for grades received to replace Q's or I's, or for Summer Quarter grades.
-Students participating in off-campus study programs (with the exception of the College's civilization and language programs) are not eligible for the Dean's List.
+For course work that does not contribute to the GPA, see note above under "Grades."